Phoenixville Table Tennis Club

 Where: 501 Franklin Ave, Phoenixville PA 19460 (Phoenixville Recreation Center)

 How much: $5 per night.
-Cash or Venmo.
+Cash, Zelle or Venmo.

-We currently have six tables and supply balls.
+We currently have ten tables and supply training balls.

 What we think makes us successful: